bambolelooo/AssignmentPortfolioSite/README.md

 # AssignmentPortfolioSite

-## this is schoolwork please dont contribute
+## this is schoolwork please dont contribute.